Today, we’re going to go through 10 of the best running shoes for asphalt and concrete for women and men.

 As for an everyday trainer, the Pegasus definitely gets a green light.
 Again, the Pegasus 37 is built to be a great everyday trainer.

-The secure midfoot wrap, the nice cushioning, and the outsole coverage really help make this shoe a great choice for logging your normal daily miles.
+The secure midfoot wrap, the nice cushioning, and the outsole coverage really help make these shoes a great choice for logging your normal daily miles.

 During your long runs, the Pegasus is a great option.
 Your foot will stay comfortable in these no matter the distance.